 Acupuncture can reduce migraine headaches compared to both sham (placebo) acupuncture and usual care, finds a new trial from China published by The BMJ today.

 The researchers say doctors should provide information about acupuncture as an option when discussing preventive treatment strategies with patients.

 More than one billion people worldwide are affected by migraine.
-It has considerable impact on quality of life and imposes a substantial burden on society.
+It has a considerable impact on the quality of life and imposes a substantial burden on society.

 For people with frequent migraines, preventive treatments to reduce headache frequency are available, but not all patients respond well to drug therapy and many prefer to avoid it.
 Evidence for the benefit of acupuncture on migraine prevention has been mixed.

 So a team of researchers based in China set out to compare the effectiveness of manual (real) acupuncture with sham (placebo) acupuncture or usual care.